 If you have not yet visited any colleges, we strongly recommend getting on a couple of campuses this year.
 (Of course, there are some colleges that are still not allowing in person visits, but they all have extensive virtual information options and many colleges will be offering more in person opportunities as time goes on.)
 It is always beneficial to visit colleges when they are in session, if this is possible.
 Look at your calendar to see when you might have a couple of days to do some local visits.
 You can find the colleges' phone numbers in the college profile pages in your Naviance account.
 Otherwise, most colleges will have visit information right on their websites.

-If you are planning to take the ACT this year, the next available test date is June 12, 2021.
-The deadline to register is May 7.
-This is a huge test date for juniors, so do not wait until the deadline.
-Many test centers will be closed before the deadline.
+If you are planning to take the ACT this year, the next available test date February 11, 2023 .
+The deadline to register is January 6.
+Register as soon as you are able as many test centers will be closed before the deadline.
 You can register for the test at www.act.org.
-Remember you also have access to an online test prep program (Method Test Prep) in your Naviance account.
+Remember you also have access to an online test prep program (Methodize Prep) in your Naviance account.
 If you have ANY problems getting registered in this program, contact Mrs. Proctor at email@example.com and she will assist you.
 Our students that have used it have found it really helpful.
 It is difficult to know how many colleges will continue their test optional policies for your class.
 This is something we will need to continue to watch throughout the year.

-Keep reading the Daily Bulletin for college events that are happening virtually at school and through college campuses.
+Keep reading the Daily Bulletin for college and career speaker events that are happening virtually at school and through college campuses.
 Take advantage of these informational sessions; the college visits are definitely for juniors too!

-In February, you completed a career and personality assessment in homeroom, called Strengths Explorer.
+This year we will be working on completing a careers assessment, called Strengths Explorer.
 You will complete this in February during a long homeroom session.
 We will also have a meeting in March to discuss the results and how to access more information in Naviance.
 This assessment will give you ideas on your strengths, how to improve your strengths and what careers may be of interest to you based on your strengths.
 The system gives you lots of information on a particular career (pay, education required, etc.), college majors that might relate to that specific career and colleges that offer that major.
 It is an all-inclusive report that can assist you as you think about potential job, major and college options in the future.
-Remember to have your Strengths and Action Items in mind in case we stop you in the hall and ask!
-Hopefully you were able to attend our Sophomore Student and Parent College Planning Meeting on April 13 and the Virtual Signature College events during the week of April 19.
-If you are interested in seeing the Virtual Signature College Event recordings, they are posted in the Student and Parent Portals in MyAHA.
+This spring, we also invited you to attend our Sophomore Student and Parent College Planning Meeting on March 28 and our annual college fair on April 17.
+This year the college fair will be hosted at St. Thomas Academy.

 Students, remember to update your resume in Naviance to keep track of all your activities and community service for the year.

-Ms. Kjorstad and Mrs. Proctor were excited to meet you in the College and Career Center this year.
+Ms. Kjorstad and Mrs. Proctor are excited to meet you in the College and Career Center this year.

 Remember this is the first year in building your file for college.
 This year does count in your grades and information we send to colleges.
 Continue to do your best academically and get involved in your school or community.
 All of these things are important.

 Next year, as sophomores, we will be working on career possiblities.
 You will complete a career assessment and we encourage you to watch for career speakers throughout the year in the College and Career Center.
 You can sign up for any career speaker of interest in the CCC with your college counselor or with the parent volunteer.
-Career speakers are open to freshmen.
+Career and College speakers are open to freshmen.
 Always feel free to see you college counselor with any questions.